teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 configuration leaves `quiet_magic` disabled.
 Existing ledger packages remain byte-for-byte equivalent and production remains untouched.

+MB781 applies the same persistent boundary to `short-content-v3` on development `#test`.
+The package receives only `http.fetch`, `irc.reply` and `storage.kv`; observe remains silent and write-free, while `on` emits one bounded scalar and commits one revision through the namespaced repository.
+Exact grants, policy and lifecycle survive a clean restart with zero failures.
+Source remains default-off and production remains untouched.

 `.plugins overviewv3` is a separate read-only view: it reconciles validated local packages with loaded v3 instances and prints only lifecycle, readiness and aggregate policy counts.
 Its output is capped at 64 package rows and never